-Tags: best places for tea, best tea, China, England, Morocco, Peru, tea, tea drinking, Tibet, Travel Destinations, Travel Ideas
+Tags: best places for tea, best tea, China, Destinations, England, Morocco, Peru, tea, tea drinking, Tibet, Travel Ideas

 For those whose introduction to tea drinking began and ended with a Lipton tea bag, perhaps it’s time to expand your horizon and acquaint yourself with the different brews that can do well as an alternative to coffee.
 Unknown to some, tea can come in different flavors and mixed with milk, sugar, honey, mint (and even butter!) depending on your taste or mood; it can also be served hot or cold to suit the weather.

 In recent years, modern tea houses serving tea in an assortment of flavors have sprouted in different cities, giving the age old beverage a twist and making it palatable to a younger audience.
 Aside from that, the benefits of drinking tea such as helping prevent the risk of cancer and having flawless skin have been hailed by medical experts resulting in a more popular demand for this previously overlooked beverage.

 There’s another reason for you to go to Miami and celebrate the beach, the most beautiful people alive who just happen to be clad in bikinis, and the seemingly endless supply of sunlight.
 The Soho just opened its Beach House in Miami and it’s showing a lot of promise, so far.